Best Compression Socks of 2024

-The potential for improved blood flow, a reduction in swelling, and lower fatigue levels is more than enough reason for droves of runners to slither themselves into compressive garments before hitting the road or trail.
-While the science behind the performance benefits of using compression socks during runs is not overwhelming, there are minimal downsides to them, excluding fashion, potentially, and they can help recovery.
+While the science behind the performance benefits of using compression socks during runs is not overwhelming, there are minimal downsides to wearing them while running, and they can help recovery.
 So whether they are performance-enhancing or just giving your legs a warm hug, we are all for using compression socks during runs, for recovery, or any time we want extra support.
-After extensive testing and comparing socks for their comfort, compression level, durability, and appearance, we chose the CEP The Run Compression Tall Socks 4.0 as our top choice.
-When it came to pure comfort, we went with the Rockay Vigor Compression Socks.

 For more background information, see our buying advice, testing methodology, and frequently asked questions below the picks.
-For normal running socks, check out our Best Running Socks buyer’s guide.
+For normal running socks, check out our Best Running Socks guide.

 Best Compression Socks for Runners